rohancragg/blog-notes/docs/aks/create-tls-secret.md

 _(i.e. the TLS/HTTPS certificate should include the CA chain.)_

-## Geting the right files
+## Getting the right files

 To get an encrypted private key:
 > openssl pkcs12 -in domain.pfx -nocerts -out domain.enc.key

-To get an unencrypted private key file
+To get an un-encrypted private key file
 > openssl rsa -in domain.enc.key -outform PEM -out domain.key

-_**Note:** be sure to delete this file once uploaded to the cluster so that you don't have an unencrypted secret on your local machine_
+_**Note:** be sure to delete this file once uploaded to the cluster so that you don't have an un-encrypted secret on your local machine_

 To get the certificate file